KTH-SML/svea/README.md

 3. you can add the contents of ```export_ros_ip.sh``` directly to the end of your ```~/.bashrc```,

 or some other preferred approach.

+# Documentation
+After cloning the repository, you can open the core library's documentation by opening `docs/library/_build/index.html` in your favorite browser.

 # Testing
 This repository is using pytests through the ros-pytests framework.
 To run the available tests, run